vralle/vralle-lazyload/README.md

   - Support images in the Custom Header
   - Avatar support
   - Responsive images support
-  - iframe support
+  - iframe, embed, object, video tags support
   - Exclude images by CSS-class
   - Options page
   - Selecting additional lazysizes.js extensions
   - Template Tags for background

-The plugin is in active development.

 ## Installation

-1. Install [github-updater](https://github.com/afragen/github-updater) by downloading the latest zip [here](https://github.com/vralle/vralle-lazyload/releases).
+1. Install [github-updater](https://github.com/afragen/github-updater) by downloading the latest zip [here](https://github.com/afragen/github-updater/releases).
 We rely on this plugin for updating Vralle.Lazyload directly from this git repo.
-2. Install Vralle.Lazyload by downloading the latest zip [here]().
+2. Install Vralle.Lazyload by downloading the latest zip [here](https://github.com/vralle/vralle-lazyload/releases).
 Both github-updater and Vralle.Lazyload will now download their own updates automatically, so you will never need to go through that tedious zip downloading again.
 3. Access the Vralle.Lazyload menu option under Tools.

 ## How to